The tilting property for $F_*^e\mathcal O_X$ on Fano surfaces and threefolds: Abstract

 \section{Abstract}

 { Let $X$ be a smooth variety over a field of characteristic~$p$.
 It is a natural question whether the Frobenius pushforwards $F_*^e\O_X$ of the structure sheaf are tilting bundles.
-We show if $X$ is a smooth del Pezzo surface of degree $\leq 3$ or a Fano threefold with $\vol(K_X)<24$ over a field of characteristic~$p$, then $\Ext^i(F_*^e\O_X,F^e_*\O_X)\neq 0$ and thus $F_*^e\O_X$ is not tilting.}
+We show if $X$ is a smooth del Pezzo surface of degree $\leq 4$ or a Fano threefold with $\vol(K_X)<24$ over a field of characteristic~$p$, then $\Ext^i(F_*^e\O_X,F^e_*\O_X)\neq 0$ and thus $F_*^e\O_X$ is not tilting.
+In the case of a del Pezzo of degree $\leq 4$, we show $F_*^e L$ is never tilting for \emph{any} line bundle $L$.}